 All NOP or COR certified products crossing the borders into Canada or the US must be accompanied by an attestation statement that the product has been produced in accordance with the terms of the US/Canada Organic Equivalence Arrangement, including having met the critical variances, described below.
 This attestation statement must be provided by the certifier (CCOF) and must accompany all shipments of organic products exported through this equivalence.
-For COR operations, the attestation statement must be displayed on the organic certificate or associated documents.
+For NOP or COR operations, the attestation statement must be displayed on the organic certificate or associated documents.
 The CCOF GMA program organic certificate addendum fulfills the attestation requirement.
-For COR certified operations, the attestation statement must also appear on the NOP Import Certificate required for entry into the US.

 All ingredients in products destined for Canada or the US must be certified or equivalent to the standards of the Canadian Organic Regime (COR) or National Organic Program (NOP), for the final product to receive GMA compliance for the US/Canada Equivalence.
-All NOP certified products, except those on the list of high risk crops (www.ccof.org/Canada), and all COR products, except those containing livestock ingredients, are automatically considered COR/NOP equivalent.
+All NOP certified products, except those on the list of high risk crops (www.ccof.org/Canada), and all COR products, except those containing livestock ingredients, will automatically be considered COR/NOP equivalent.